alx-sch/miniRT/README.md

 ### Ray Tracing Files (.rt files)

+Our miniRT implementation uses a left-handed coordinate system, meaning that increasing values of x move an object to the right, y moves it up, and z moves it away from the camera.
 The `.rt` files define the elements and configurations for the scene to be rendered:

 #### Mandatory Elements